 The development of the Curriculum was a School Improvement Focus for 2017/18.
 Our brand new Curriculum Maps are located below by year group.

 We believe our high standards are due to the rich and broad experiences the children have as they move through the school including visits and trips and over 30 extra-curricular clubs.
 In addition to this we have a new outside classroom in Y1, gardening club and Forest School and horticultural therapy – a rich diet of learning experiences is undoubtedly the best way to develop happy, curious children.

 In Key Stage 1, we introduced an integrated and creative approach to planning the curriculum, as we understand that young children learn best through experiencing a curriculum which is relevant and meaningful to them.
 This is based on good early years practice and in encompassing the National Curriculum requirements.
-There are whole class Literacy and Numeracy sessions which continue to include recommendations of the strategies.
-The children will be involved in directed and independent, cross curricular activities related to the week’s learning objectives, throughout the day, either with an adult or independently.
+There are whole class English and Maths sessions which continue to include recommendations of the strategies.
+The children will be involved in directed and independent cross curricular activities related to the week’s learning objectives, throughout the day, either with an adult or independently.
 The learning is planned to meet the weekly learning objectives.
-It is expected that each child will carry out an independent maths and literacy task each day.
+It is expected that each child will carry out an independent Maths and English task each day.
 This should be cross-curricular wherever possible, and differentiated as appropriate to meet the children’s individual learning needs.

 We use a mixture of ‘real’ and ‘scheme’ books and the Camden colour banding system to teach reading.
 Guided reading is introduced in Reception becoming a five stage weekly cycle in Y1 – Y6, including elements of reciprocal reading in Upper Key Stage 2.
 Whole class Phonics is taught in Nursery, Reception and Key Stage 1 every day (until the children move into a Spelling programme in Y2).
 We follow the government recommended programme of Letters and Sounds.
-This promotes a fun, pace, multi sensory, rigorous and systematic approach to teaching phonics.
+This promotes a fun, pacey, multi sensory, rigorous and systematic approach to teaching phonics.
 By the end of Reception children are expected to be secure in Phase Four, secure in Phase Five by the end of Y1 and secure in Phase Six at the end of Key Stage 1.
 We have an intervention teacher who leads phonics intervention in Y2 and beyond.

 The way we teach in Key Stage 1 has gathered lots of interests from other Camden and London Schools.
 In the work Robin does as National Leader of Education, we have supported other schools in implementing this approach.

 This way of teaching evolves in Key Stage 2.
-We continue to follow a topic based approach in Key Stage 2, making links between subjects, being more creative with topic choices, going with children’s interests or events which are happening locally, nationally and globally; and further developing work on oracy and speaking and listening and incorporating elements of Integrated Learning.
+We continue to follow a topic based approach in Key Stage 2, making links between subjects, being more creative with topic choices, following children’s interests or events which are happening locally, nationally and globally; and further developing work on oracy and speaking and listening and incorporating elements of Integrated Learning.
 This has included working with a drama specialist, the Royal Academy of Music and most recently the RSPCB.